GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Operational Interaction Viewpoint describes single threads of interaction between Operational Performers in an Operational Context on an operational domain level.
+The Operational Context Interaction Viewpoint describes single threads of interaction between Operational Performers in an Operational Context on an operational domain level.
 Note: The Operational Interaction Viewpoint may refine an Operational Story.

 Representation: